 underground on the side of a cliff.
 The

-forest was so thick and the WN64 trenches were so
+forest was thick and the WN64 trenches were

-cleverly concealed the GI's had no idea the Germans
+cleverly concealed.
+Spalding's unit had no idea the Germans

-there until they noticed a suspicious air tube
+there until they passed a suspicious air tube

 jutting up from the ground.

-Spalding's company then heard gunfire.
+Spalding's company heard gunfire.
 They guessed that they had found

 was guarding the St. Laurent Draw at Exit